NOAA-MDL/CAMPS/docs/source/mos_metadata/index.rst

 #.
 Step variables are typed short integer.

 #.
-Step variables have long names of the form “Step #1”.
+Step variables have descriptive, human-readable long names.

 #.
 Step variables all have the standard name “source”.
     (It isn't the best fit, but it's the best we could find.)